dubszy/true-fit-hw/README.md

 implemented with the [Python WebDriver wrapper framework](https://github.com/dubszy/PyWebDriverFramework) I have also written.

-## Prerequisites
-This project requires the following:
-- MacOS or Linux machine with curl, unzip, tar, Python 3.6, pip, pytest3 installed.
-- Chrome v69 or v70, Firefox v
-- Each Selenium WebDriver binary for the above browser versions

 ## Project Structure
 ##### Google Home Page Test Plan.xlsx
 Test Plan for the Google home page as an Excel spreadsheet